Hegyeshalom railway station

 Hegyeshalom (Hungarian: Hegyeshalom vasútállomás) is a railway station in Hegyeshalom, Győr-Moson-Sopron County, Hungary.
 Opened on 24 December 1855, it is an important border station between Austria and Hungary.
 The station is located on the main line between Vienna and Budapest (Line 1 Budapest–Hegyeshalom railway and the Ostbahn) and also Line 16 Hegyeshalom–Szombathely railway and Line 132 Bratislava–Hegyeshalom railway.
 The train services are operated by MÁV START.

 The station has a plinthed MÁV Class 411 steam locomotive.

-Train services
+Services

-The station is served by the following services:
+As of the June 2023 timetable change the following services stop at Mosonmagyaróvár: